 Persistent peace – if the talks work, it could be the beginning of a new chapter in Indian-Pakistan relations.

-Fragile truce – history knows cases when similar agreements quickly collapsed under the pressure of subsequent incidents.
+Fragile truce — history is aware of cases where similar agreements quickly fell under the pressure of subsequent incidents.

 The rise in the role of the US – the success of Trump mediation can strengthen Washington's position as a global peacemaker.